 An advantage of fixing the bar date as 70 days after the filing date is that it expires before the deadline under new § 1189(b) for the debtor to file a plan, which is 90 days after the order for relief.
-If a debtor must know with certainty what the claims in the case are before it can file its plan, the debtor will need to ask the court to extend the time until some time after expiration of the bar date.
+If a debtor must know with certainty what the claims in the case are before it can file its plan, the debtor will need to ask the court to extend the time until the bar date has expired.
 The debtor will have to establish that the need for the extension is "attributable to circumstances for which the debtor should not justly be held accountable" under new § 1189(b).

 The court cannot shorten the time for a governmental unit to file a proof of claim, which is 180 days after the order for relief under § 502(b)(9).
 Although it would be helpful for tax claims to be filed before the debtor files a plan, this should rarely be an obstacle.
 Most taxes are self-assessed by the debtor upon filing a return.
 If the debtor does not know its tax liability, it is unlikely that the taxing authority does either.
 A debtor might not be able to accurately calculate the exact amount of interest and penalties, but it should know the principal amount.
+SUPP XV modification of a claim secured only by a security interest in real property that is the principal residence of the debtor if the loan arises from new value provided to the debtor's business.171